-Lee Martin is the author of the novels, The Bright Forever, a finalist for the 2006 Pulitzer Prize in Fiction, River of Heaven, Quakertown, and Break the Skin.
-He has also published two memoirs, From Our House and Turning Bones, and another memoir, Such a Life, is set to appear in 2012.
-His first book was the short story collection, The Least You Need To Know.
+Lee Martin is the author of fourteen books, including The Bright Forever, a finalist for the 2006 Pulitzer Prize in Fiction, and, most recently, The Glassmaker’s Wife.
 He is the winner of the Mary McCarthy Prize in Short Fiction and fellowships from the National Endowment for the Arts and the Ohio Arts Council.
-He teaches in the MFA Program at The Ohio State University.
+He teaches in the MFA Program at The Ohio State University and at the Naslund-Mann Graduate School of Writing at Spalding University.

 I see the classified ad in the weekly newspaper from the small Illinois town where I grew up: Roger B. call Monee, IL.
 Same number, same house, now listed.
 ASAP.